 I hold Ph.D. and M.S. degrees in Forest Resources from Oregon State University and a B.A. in Environmental Studies from New College of Florida.
 Between 2004 and 2007, I worked for the Ecological Restoration Institute at Northern Arizona University.
 After receiving my doctoral degree in 2011, I spent two years as a visiting assistant professor at Whitman College in Walla Walla, Washington and five years as a research associate at the Ecosystem Workforce Program, Institute for a Sustainable Environment at the University of Oregon.
 I have also held various non-academic positions with the National Park Service, Missouri Department of Conservation, Florida Department of Environmental Protection, and other organizations.

-I serve on the Warnell School's Diversity and Teaching Effectiveness Committees along with UGA's Sustainability Steering Committee.
-In 2021 I begin my position on the Council of the International Association for Society and Natural Resources (IASNR), where I am leading planning for the 2021 Virtual IASNR Conference and am helping to plan the 2022 IASNR Conference in San José, Costa Rica.
-Additionally, I am on the Editorial Advisory Board for the journal Forest Policy and Economics and am a member of the IUCN Commission on Ecosystem Management.
+I am the chair of the Warnell School's Diversity Committee and serve on Warnell's Teaching Effectiveness Committee.
+I represent Warnell on UGA's Sustainability Steering Committee and the Executive Committee of UGA's Center for Integrative Conservation Research.
+Since 2021 I have been serving as an elected member of the Council of the International Association for Society and Natural Resources (IASNR).
+Additionally, I am on the Editorial Advisory Board for the journal Forest Policy and Economics, the Editorial Board for Land Use Policy, and am a member of the IUCN Commission on Ecosystem Management.

 - Ph.D., Forest Resources, Oregon State University, 2011